alextaujenis/RBD_Capacitance/README.md

 * [getValue()](https://github.com/alextaujenis/Capacitance#getvalue)

 ##constructor(send\_pin, receive\_pin)
-Create a new capacitance instance and pass in the send and receive pins.
+Pass in integers for the send and receive pins to create a new instance of this class.

 ##setSampleSize(size)
-Change the number of readings used for the moving average in order to control accuracy.
+Pass in an integer for the size to change the number of readings used for the moving average.

-* **Increase Accuracy** by making this number larger (example 1000).
+* **Increase Accuracy** by making this number larger setSampleSize(1000)
-* **Decrease Accuracy** by making this number smaller (example 10).
+* **Decrease Accuracy** by making this number smaller setSampleSize(10)
-* **Default value is 100.**
+* **Default Value** is setSampleSize(100)

 ##start()
 Begin taking many readings.